hannobraun/playground/2025-08-02_language-design/README.md

 ### Types

 I want types to be values that are constructed by the compile-time code.
 But so far, the details are unclear.

-### Symbol Syntax

-The syntax of symbols is a little too close to what I have in mind for typed number literals.
-One of those has to change.

 ### Parameterized Modules